-The "Director Competency" evaluation indicates that Mr. Kobayashi has a strong belief and sense of mission, and his strengths lie in the abilities to take action and realize breakthroughs, drawing on his capability of building external relationships and strong capability to send out information.
-It also indicates that Mr. Kobayashi has the distinctive ability to take actions to strive for generating results based on the venture spirit, without being bound by the existing framework.
+The "Director Competency" evaluation indicates that Mr. Kobayash has a strong belief and sense of mission, and his strengths lie in th abilities to take action and realize breakthroughs, drawing on his capability of building external relationships and strong capability is send out information.
+It also indicates that Mr. Kobayashi has the distinctive ability to take actions to strive for generating results base on the venture spirit, without being bound by the existing framework